Call and Book Your Hotel Now!

 Domestic Toll-Free for US and Canada: 1-800-997-1438

-Many tourists travel to the multicultural city of Brussels every year.
-Belgium's capital city offers an interesting variety of museums, events, historic centres, shops, markets and plenty of restaurants.
-It is not just famous for its landmarks but also for its local food items like Belgian chocolate, waffles, French fries and a wide range of beers.
+Belgium's capital city offers exciting things to explore, such as museums, landmarks, historical centres, local markets etc. The city of Brussels is not just famous for its landmarks but also for Belgian chocolates, waffles, French fries and a wide range of beers.

 Most of the public transportation is operated by the STIB (Société des Transports intercommunaux bruxellois).
-To get more details about the city transportation, free network maps are available at the metro stations and tourist offices.
-The best way to explore the city is to travel via the ground tram, which is also known as pré-métro.
-It is very efficient and is rarely affected by the city traffic.
+Free network maps are available at the metro stations and tourist offices to understand the city's transportation.
+Another way to explore the city is to travel via the ground tram, also known as the pré-métro.
+It is very efficient and is rarely affected by city traffic.

-There are also Brussels cards available to explore this most enthralling capital city of Belgium.
-This card offers unlimited travel on the metro, bus and tram network.
-As well as free entry to major museums, discounts in restaurants, bars, shops, tourist attractions and tours, and also for the Atomium.
+Brussels cards offer unlimited travel on the metro, bus and tram network, free entry to museums, discounts in restaurants, bars, shops, tourist attractions and tours, and also for the Atomium.
 A free guidebook is also provided.

-Generally, service charges and tips are included in the prices of the restaurant, hotel bills and included in the taxi fares.
-Additional tips can be given just to appreciate the good service or to round up the bill to a whole number.
-Tipping is not compulsory in Brussels but it is normally expected at a few famous tourist spots.
+Generally, service charges and tips are included in the restaurant and hotel bills.
+Additional tips can be given to appreciate the good service or to round up the bill to a whole number.
+Tipping is not compulsory in Brussels, but it is generally expected at a few famous tourist spots.

-Brussels is considered a safe city to travel to but its surrounding areas are prone to crime especially in the late hours of the night.
-Avoid displaying expensive items and do not get involved with a small gang roaming the streets.
+Brussels is considered a safe city to travel to, but its surrounding areas are prone to crime, especially at night.
+Avoid displaying expensive items and getting involved with a small gang roaming the streets./p>

-To explore the city at night it is always advisable to travel in a group especially in public spaces like using the metro or buses.
-In some famous tourist areas, beware of pickpockets or bag snatchers particularly whilst asking for the directions to the nearby attractions.
+To explore the city at night, it is always advisable to travel in a group.
+At famous and crowdy places, beware of pickpockets or bag snatchers, mainly whilst asking for directions to the nearby attractions.
 Few places like Schaarbeek, North and Center Brussels should be avoided.

-As other major cities of Europe, smoking is prohibited at airports and in public transportation such as buses, metro or railway.
-Many people prefer to smoke in Belgium so most of the restaurants or cafes offer a separate smoking zone for smokers.
-Cigarettes are freely available in the supermarkets, shops or newspaper stands.
+Like other major European cities, smoking is prohibited at airports and on public transportation such as buses, metros or railways.
+Many people prefer to smoke in Belgium, so most restaurants or cafes offer a separate smoking zone for smokers.
+Cigarettes are freely available in supermarkets and shops.

-Belgium is a typical sea-climate country and therefore a city like Brussels has a warm and pleasant atmosphere in the late spring months to autumn months.
-In the summer season, this city experiences warm long days along with the pleasing and mild nights.
+Belgium experiences an oceanic climate; therefore, a city like Brussels has a warm and pleasant atmosphere in the late spring and autumn months.
+In the summer, Brussels experiences long, warm days and pleasant nights.
 During the winter season, the weather is mild and heavy rainfall is expected.
-Mid-winter can be a lot colder with snowfall and on an average only 3 hours of sunshine daily.
+Mid-winter can be a lot colder, with occasional snowfall and, on average, only 3 hours of sunshine daily.

-Best time to visit Brussels is from May to October.
+The best time to visit Brussels is in May and September.

 |Good Evening||Bonjour||Goeden avond|